QCDIS/NaaVRE-website/Readiness-level-framework.md

   -[ ]  The input and output of each cell is clear.
 It is both clear what the structure is (e.g. what data type is used) and what the data content is from a domain perspective.
 - Workflow
   -[ ]  The duration of computation, memory usage, and power usage of the containers is acceptable.
 As there is currently no dashboard to monitor resource usage, contact the VLIC team for guidelines.
+- Deployment
+  -[ ] The virtual lab is publicly available.
 - Infrastructure
   -[ ]  The infrastructure requirements for the workshop are known and the necessary infrastructure has been provided:
     -[ ]  The number of people taking part in a workshop.